-The Trust's action plan for GDPR has been subject to an Internal Audit review and an opinion of substantial assurance was received.

-Two of the revised data protection principles will have an impact on quality and safety and these are ensuring that personal information will be:

-- Accurate and up to date - Not kept for longer than is necessary

-The Trust will need to demonstrate under the principle of accountability that the personal information it holds is accurate, up to date and held in line with agreed retention periods.

-Under GDPR consent for sharing special category personal information for health care purposes will not be required under the following article:

-Article 9(2)(h) - the processing is necessary for the purpose of medical diagnosis, the provision of health or social care or treatment of the management of health or social care systems

-This article however only relates to the processing of a patient's personal data and does not remove the need to gain consent for medical procedures or treatment.

-Purpose Approval Decision Discussion Note for Information ⊠ Recommendation Trust Objectives Supported by this Provide Safe High Quof Our Services uality Care Across all patient experier Embed the quality, performace and patient experience improvements that we have begun in 2016/17 Report Care for Patients at H Home Whenever we Not Relevant Not Relevant Work Closely with Pa Surrounding Areas artners in Walsall and Not Relevant Not Relevant Value our Colleagues us as a place to work s so they recommend patient experier Embed the quality, performance and patient experience improvements that we have begun in 2016/17 Use resources well to Sustainable Tackle our finar deficit reduces Tackle our financial position so that our
+The Trust's action pl an opinion of substa nternal Audit review and Two of the revised safety and these are n impact on quality and be: Accurate and l up to date Not kept for l onger than is necess sary The Trust will need to demonstrate under the principle of accountability that the personal information it holds is accurate, up to date and held in line with agreed retention periods.
+Under GDPR consent for sharing special category personal information for health care purposes will not be required under the following article: Article 9(2)(h) - the processing is necessary for the purpose of medical diagnosis, the provision of health or social care or treatment of the management of health or social care systems This article however does not remove the tient's personal data and edures or treatment.
+Purpose Approval Decision Discussion Note for Information \boxtimes Recommendation Trust Objectives Supported by this Provide Safe High Qu of Our Services ality Care Across all ity, performace and nce improvements that in 2016/17 Report Care for Patients at H can Iome Whenever we Not Relevant Work Closely with Pa Surrounding Areas irtners in Walsall and Not Relevant Value our Colleagues us as a place to work ity, performance and nce improvements that in 2016/17 Use resources well to Sustainable o ensure we are ncial position so that our

-Care Quality Commission Key The report suppor ts the following K ey Lines of Enquiry: Lines of Enquiry Supported by this Safe Effective Report Caring Responsive Well-Led × ı Board Assurance Framework/ Corporate Risk Register Links None identified.
-Resource Implications e more aware of the Subject Access Requeir right to access info Other Regulatory /Legal Implications ion due for release Protection Regulatio prior to 25 th May 2018 April 2016.
+Care Quality Commission Key Lines of Enquiry The report suppor ts the following I Key Lines of Enquiry: Supported by this Safe Effective \boxtimes Report Caring Responsive Well-Led Board Assurance Framework/ Corporate Risk Register Links None identified.
+Resource Implications Potential increase in administration for Subject Access Requests due to data subjects being made more aware of their right to access information and our inability to charge for it.
+Other Regulatory /Legal Implications ion due for release a Protection Regulatio e prior to 25 th May 201a ^h April 2016.
 Report History The report was received at the Executive Team Meeting on Tuesday 20 th February 2018.
-Reports are received at each bi-monthly Information Governance Steering Group.
-Next Steps implementation of G SDPR in May 2018. • Freedom of Information Status that it may be release ased into the publ t the written permiss e date, it may not be ≱d ∍
+Reports are received at each bi-monthly Information Governance Steering Group Next Steps implementation of G Continued work to address the actions to ensure the Trust is ready for the implementation of GDPR in May 2018.
+Freedom of Information Status that it may be release ased into the pub ed further without olic domain at a futur ut the written permiss